"I'm a failure."

 1. Move more.

-Physical activity is often recommended alongside medication and therapy for those suffering from mental illness.
+Physical activity is often recommended alongside medication and therapy for things like anxiety and depression.
 It's that effective.

 2. Practice self-compassion.